 Hack: Ask the produce clerk to cut a head of cabbage into wedges so you’ll only have to buy what you need.
 They’ll wrap the leftover pieces and put it back on the shelf for sale.

 Hack: Check the produce department for loose carrots so you don’t have to buy an entire bag.
 If you don’t see them, ask a clerk if they’re available.

 Hack: Shop the salad bar if you just need a small amount of an item that you don’t think you’ll use again before it “goes over”.

 Hack: Chop leftover green onions and freeze in a sealable freezer bag or container for future use.
 While they won’t retain the crispness that would make them suitable for salads or garnish, they will be fine for cooking.

-Hack: For an interesting change of pace, try this broccoli coleslaw as well!
+Hack: For an interesting change of pace, try this colorful and creamy broccoli coleslaw as well!

 Hack: If you have leftover cabbage, check out my recipes for Chinese Chicken Cabbage Soup, Oven Braised Pork Roast with Red Cabbage and Leek, Roasted Red Cabbage with Shrimp, Andouille Sausage with Cabbage or Homemade Chinese Dumplings!